WHAT YOU NEED TO KNOW FIRST:

 We are NOT the makers of Quest Tents and have never been associated

-with them or any other tent brand- it is our understanding that they are no
+with them or any other tent brand- it has been our experience these

 If you are in need of an aluminum or fiberglass pole we may have a